 How to clean insoles

 Never put them in a washing machine, to be on the safe side.
-However, some brands do specify how to wash them in the machine, if possible (usually using a delicate program).
+However, some brands do specify how to wash them in the machine, if possible (usually using a delicate programme).
 It’s usually possible for insoles with no rigid support.
 Otherwise, hand wash them using mild soap, lukewarm water and wash them by hand.